Administratively, Kynouria is now divided into two municipalities, the municipalities of North Kynouria and South Kynouria.

 Tsakonian Dialect

-Because of the mountainous and rough characteristics of the area, it has managed to maintain intact to a large part the local dialect, which is known as the tsakonian dialect.
-The science of linguistics supports that the tsakonian dialect is the survival of the ancient doric dialect and particularly an altered form of the new Lakonic language.
-The tsakonian dialect is divided into two dialects: a) the north (Kastanitsa, Sitaina) and b) the south (Leonidio, Tyros, Pera Melana, Pragmatefti, Sambatiki, Livadi, Agio Andrea, Praso, Vaskina, Paleochora).
+Because of the mountainous and rough characteristics of the area, it has managed to maintain intact to a large part the local dialect, which is known as the Tsakonian dialect.
+The science of linguistics supports that the Tsakonian dialect is the survival of the ancient doric dialect and particularly an altered form of the new Lakonic language.
+The Tsakonian dialect is divided into two dialects: a) the north (Kastanitsa, Sitaina) and b) the south (Leonidio, Tyros, Pera Melana, Pragmatefti, Sambatiki, Livadi, Agio Andrea, Praso, Vaskina, Paleochora).

 The Tsakonians

-The Tsakonian population, showed a high patriotic attitude throughout Greek history.
+The Tsakonian population showed a highly patriotic attitude throughout Greek history.
 During the Greek Revolution of 1821, a lot of Tsakonians were members of the “Filiki Eteria” (or “Society of Friends”) and took part in the siege of Tripolitsa, in the siege of Monemvasia and in other great battles.
 The capital of Tsakonia was Prastos until 1826 when it was set on fire by Ibrahim Pasha and its inhabitants spilled out mainly towards the fertile plain of Leonidio.
-After the liberation of Greece, the Tsakonochoria were divided between the municipalities of Limnei, Vrasies and Sitaini, while after 1840 they were divided between the municipalities of Limnei and Vrasies.
+After the liberation of Greece, the Tsakonochoria were divided between the municipalities of Limnei, Vrasies, and Sitaini, while after 1840 they were divided between the municipalities of Limnei and Vrasies.
 Since then, the Tsakonians have preserved their cultural identity unchanged and have been engaged in agriculture, livestock farming, crops, and sea trade.